Blazemeter/taurus/site/dat/docs/Swagger.md

 # Swagger

-## swagger2yaml — Converting Swagger specifications into Taurus Scenarios
+## swagger2yaml — Convert Swagger specs into Taurus YAML

 Taurus includes a command-line utility named `swagger2yaml` that can be used to convert existing Swagger definitions into Taurus YAML-based configs.